ArmanTheParman/deis/README.md

 To build Bitcoin Deis, either install it using Parmanode (make a selection for Deis when prompted during Bitcoin installation), or clone Bitcoin core (a fork provided here in this repo), and modify before compiling (with GUI).

-The relevent BASH code in Parmanode is (run just before compiling, after cloning repository):
+The relevant BASH code in Parmanode is (run just before compiling, after cloning repository):

 deis="true" #selection flag in earlier menus